bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-5-release/17-write-cli-daemon-migration-and-operations-docs.md

 - portable foreground use;
 - systemd user unit installation, `enable --now`, status/logs, stop, removal, and optional lingering;
-- the fact that Homebrew distribution and `brew services` integration are deferred to issue #708.
+- the fact that Homebrew distribution is deferred to issue #708 and has no service integration.

 ### macOS